soderlind/wp-loupe/readme.txt

 2. Activate through the 'Plugins' menu in WordPress
 3. Visit Settings > WP Loupe to configure
 4. Click 'Reindex' to build the initial search index
+5. Plugin updates are handled automatically via GitHub.
+No need to manually download and install updates.

 == Frequently Asked Questions ==